samaaravindreddy/Monash-Project-2/README_DC.md

 Data cleaning required for the files included:
 - replace NAN values in the "score" column with zero,
-- rename "rank_display" column as "rank"and replace NAN values with zero, retain the lower rank, drop unnecesary information such as special characters, remove "=" sing that appears in front of the rank in some rows.
+- rename "rank_display" column as "rank"and replace NAN values with zero, retain the lower rank, drop unnecessary information such as special characters, remove "=" sing that appears in front of the rank in some rows.

 ##### Load

 Database UniRankingDC created in PGAdmin includes 3 tables: cities, universities and uni_rank.

 Cities has three headings: city, country and region.
-This table is to be updated with teh cities where universities are located.
-Some universities offer study programs in more then one city.
+This table is to be updated with the cities where universities are located.
+Some universities offer study programs in more than one city.

 The headings for universities table are university, country, city and region.
 This table is intended to be a list with all universities.

 The table uni_rank has the following headings university, year, rank, score.
 This table contains information about ranking by year.
-It permits analysing and plotting data for a londer period.
+It permits analysing and plotting data for a longer period.